Go Ad-Free

 What Is Blackseed Oil Good For?

-Blackseed oil, derived from Nigella sativa, is under study as an anti-inflammatory, anti-cancer botanical medicine.
+Blackseed oil, derived from Nigella sativa, has anti-inflammatory and anti-cancer properties.
 Studies are promising but inconclusive.

 Q. Can you tell me anything about blackseed oil?
 Is it safe?